awsdocs/amazon-athena-user-guide/doc_source/encrypting-query-results-stored-in-s3.md

-# Encrypting Query Results Stored in Amazon S3<a name="encrypting-query-results-stored-in-s3"></a>
+# Encrypting Athena Query Results Stored in Amazon S3<a name="encrypting-query-results-stored-in-s3"></a>

-You set up query result encryption using the Athena console\.
+You set up query result encryption using the Athena console or when using JDBC or ODBC\.
 Workgroups allow you to enforce the encryption of query results\.

-If you connect using the JDBC or ODBC driver, you configure driver options to specify the type of encryption to use and the Amazon S3 staging directory location\.
-To configure the JDBC or ODBC driver to encrypt your query results using any of the encryption protocols that Athena supports, see [Connecting to Amazon Athena with ODBC and JDBC Drivers](athena-bi-tools-jdbc-odbc.md)\.

-You can configure the setting for encryption of query results in two ways:
+In the console, you can configure the setting for encryption of query results in two ways:
 + **Client\-side settings** – When you use **Settings** in the console or the API operations to indicate that you want to encrypt query results, this is known as using client\-side settings\.
 Client\-side settings include query results location and encryption\.
 If you specify them, they are used, unless they are overridden by the workgroup settings\.
 + **Workgroup settings** – When you [create or edit a workgroup](workgroups-create-update-delete.md#creating-workgroups) and select the **Override client\-side settings** field, then all queries that run in this workgroup use the workgroup settings\.
 For more information, see [Workgroup Settings Override Client\-Side Settings](workgroups-settings-override.md)\.
 Workgroup settings include query results location and encryption\.